A touch of Spring: Blue Wing Olive(BWO) Hatches

 BWO Season is upon us!

-Fall brings about lots of changes, not only do temperatures begin to change and daylight wanes, the bugs we have become accustomed to seeing all summer leave us and are replaced by Blue Wing Olives, Pseudo Baetis and midges as the primary food sources.
-Heavy short leaders are replaced by finer, longer setups for delicate presentations and stealth and patience become more of a factor on success.
-The seasons change can bring about some of the best dry fly fishing you can encounter on days where bugs pop and fish gorge on some of the last true buffets of the year before winter’s grip takes hold.
+Spring brings about lots of changes, not only do temperatures begin to warm and daylight lengthens, the bugs we have been waiting for begin to appear: Blue Wing Olives become our first major "hatches" of the year.
+Our winter rigs can now be changed out and built a bit heavier, making them easier to manage.
+The seasons change can also bring about some of the best dry fly fishing you can encounter on days where bugs pop and fish gorge on some of the first major food sources for the year.

-Chasing blue wing hatches can be extremely fun and lead to some of the best dry fly sips of the year, as fish confidently eat these delicious morsels floating overhead.
-Being one of the last true major hatches we see each year before late fall and winter, fish will at times appear to make the water boil while sipping emerging BWO’s or sipping adults.
-These hatches can last from a half hour to a few hours depending on temperatures during the day.
-Keep an eye on temps and the bug life around you, BWO’s will usually hatch in temperatures ranging from the low 40’s to mid 50’s, so the hatches can be elongated throughout the late morning into midday.
-Keep in mind, BWO's and Pseudo baetis are prevalent in almost all of our river systems and tailwaters.
+Chasing blue wing hatches can be extremely fun and lead to some of the most exciting dry fly fishing of the year, as fish confidently eat these delicious morsels floating overhead.
+The water in Spring can appear to boil as these bugs begin their journey to the surface and fish greedily chomp them down.
+These hatches can last from a half hour to a few hours depending on conditions.
+Keep an eye out for cloud cover, rising humidity and barometric changes are key triggers for BWO hatches.
+When conditions allow, the hatches can be elongated throughout the late morning into midday.
+Keep in mind, BWO's are prevalent in almost all of our river systems and tailwaters.

 Fishing the entire life cycle

-One of the keys to fishing Blue wing and Pseudo baetis hatches are variety in life stages for bugs.
+One of the keys to fishing Blue Wing Olive hatches are variety in life stages for bugs.
 To truly fish a hatch from beginning to end with success, you will need to change things up as the fish change attitudes and bugs change stages.
 While the water is cool and things are slowly warming up, the nymphs will begin to crawl around and prepare to hatch.
 Obviously this causes lots of them to be washed away in current and fish take notice as these nymphs begin to hatch and move around.
-An olive Two-bit hooker and blue poison tung are two of our shop favorite nymphs for these situations.

 Emergers